gherlein/esp32-amazon-freertos-helper/README.md

 This tool expects that your edits will end up in 'makefile.local' and there is a .gitignore rule to ensure that you don't accidentally check in your wifi details into git.
 Don't count on this.
 Be aware of what you are doing.
 You have been warned.

+## Build Script

+The 'builder' script that gets copied into the FreeRTOS directory gets around the problem of correctly setting environment variables in a Make sub-shell.
+That is something I thought I had solved, but alas, no.  But this simple hack makes it work.

 ## Location

 Just to keep things easy I've decided to work in my default 'esp' folder, but you can put this anywhere and it should still work.